platformsh/platformsh-docs/src/configuration/services/mysql.md

 # MariaDB/MySQL (Database service)

-Transactional data storage.
-Based on MariaDB, supporting the XtraDB storage engine (equivalent to MySQL with InnoDB).
+MariaDB is a MySQL-compatible relational database system.
+Its XtraDB storage engine is equivalent to MySQL with InnoDB.

+See the [MariaDB documentation](https://mariadb.org/learn/) or [MySQL documentation](https://dev.mysql.com/doc/refman/5.5/en/) for more information.

 ## Supported versions